Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays

 \section{Introduction}

-Muon, pion, and kaon decays provide us basic information on the low-energy effective field theories of the Standard Model and serve as main sources for the corresponding low-energy constants, i.e., precise lifetime measurements give us access to the Fermi coupling constant $\mathrm{G}_\mathrm{F}$, the pion decay constant $f_\pi$, and the product of the kaon decay constant $f_K$ with Cabibbo-Kobayashi-Maskawa (CKM) matrix element $V_{us}$.
-These decays show an excellent agreement of modern experiments with precise Standard Model predictions~\cite{Ott:1971rs,Numao:1995qf,Koptev:1995je,KLOE:2007wlh,FAST:2007rsc,MuLan:2010shf,Casella:2013bla}.
+Muon, pion, and kaon decays provide us with basic information on the low-energy effective field theories of the Standard Model and serve as main sources for the corresponding low-energy constants.
+Thus, precise lifetime measurements give us access to the Fermi coupling constant $\mathrm{G}_\mathrm{F}$, the pion decay constant $f_\pi$, and the product of the kaon decay constant $f_K$ with Cabibbo-Kobayashi-Maskawa (CKM) matrix element $V_{us}$.
+These decays show an excellent agreement between modern experiments with precise Standard Model predictions~\cite{Ott:1971rs,Numao:1995qf,Koptev:1995je,KLOE:2007wlh,FAST:2007rsc,MuLan:2010shf,Casella:2013bla}.

 Muon decay is a pure leptonic process independent of hadron-structure corrections.
-At leading order, muon decays to electron and two corresponding (anti)neutrinos.
+At leading order, the muon decays to electron and two corresponding (anti)neutrinos.
 Radiative decay is suppressed by the electromagnetic coupling constant and is a sub-leading process for a sizable photon energy resolution.
-The next subdominant channel contains also $e^+e^-$ pair besides electron and neutrinos.
+The next subdominant channel also contains an $e^+e^-$ pair, in addition to the electron and neutrinos.
 Its branching is suppressed by 5 orders of magnitude compared to the main decay mechanism (the branching ratio is $\left(3.4 \pm 0.4 \right) \times 10^{-5}$~\cite{SINDRUM:1985vbg,ParticleDataGroup:2020ssz}).
 Other decay channels of the muon were not observed experimentally.

-The dominant pion decay mode contains muon and muon (anti)neutrino in the final state.
+The dominant pion decay mode contains a muon and a muon (anti)neutrino in the final state.
 The subdominant electronic channel is helicity suppressed by 4 orders of magnitude~\cite{PiENu:2015seu}.
 The corresponding radiative decays and decays accompanied with $e^+e^-$ pairs are suppressed by the electromagnetic coupling constant.
 The other observed channel $\pi^+ \to e^+ \nu_e \pi^0$ is suppressed by a small phase-space volume by a factor $\left(1.036\pm0.006\right)\times10^{-8}$~\cite{Pocanic:2003pf,ParticleDataGroup:2020ssz} at the level of decay width.